This article covers security policies, which are rules for making and editing requests.

 1. Navigate to Settings > Security Policies.

 2. Click Add Security Policy.
-On the Details tab, enter the name of the policy and any notes, and select the highest security level of rooms available for this policy.
+On the Details tab, enter the name of the policy and any notes for this policy.

 3. On the Settings For Events tab, click Yes for either of the timeframe options to set limitations if appropriate.
 To allow users to make requests without time restrictions, leave the two settings set to the default of No.